lwear/FirebaseTicTacToe/README.md

   to select them for your project.
 Next select `use existing project` and choose the project you just created.
 Finish the setup with default answers and yes.
   6. Now run `firebase serve` This will run your local server.
 You will need to do this every time you want to view your project.

 TASK 2 🐤 : Now that your local server is running, it's time to get things going!
 Now we're going to replace the default code with the *tic-tac-toe* codebase Mrs. Wear will give you.

+*NOTE: A firebase project will only run code in the `project_name/public/` folder.
+If you would like to change the name, open `project_name/firebase.json` and change the value of the `hosting { public: "public" }` to the name of the folder with your code in it.*
   1. First delete `public/index.html` in your project folder
   2. Now in `public/` copy the index.html, tictactoe.js, tictactoe.css, and x.png
   3. In the head of index.html you'll need to add the firebase library, and database library with these links